-Fig.2: Eradication of minimum residual diseases of leukemia by combination therapy of anticancer drug with the antiadhesive peptide FNIII14.
-Division of Pharmaco-creation Frontier tanuma@rs.noda.tus.ac.jp Director Professor.
-Department of Biochemistry.
-Faculty of Pharmaceutical Sciences Sei-ichi Tanuma Characters of the Division of Pharmaco-creation Frontier The Division of Pharmaco-creation Frontier(PCF) was established in October 2011.
+Fig : research organization of TR Center, Cooperation of In-house Researchers and Guest Researchers Division of Pharmaco-creation tanuma@rs.noda.tus.ac.jp Director Professor, Department of Biochemistry, Faculty of Pharmaceutical Sciences Sei-ichi Tanuma Frontier Characters of the Division of Pharmaco-creation Frontier The Division of Pharmaco-creation Frontier(PCF) was established in October 2011.
 Its predecessor was the Research Institute for Genome and Drug, where analyses of apoptosis regulatory mechanisms and development of in silico drug-design methodologies and methods were performed.
 For example, validation of drug-targeting proteins by new established assay methods using model mouse, preparation of monoclonal anti-bodies against transcriptional factors, and development of in silico drug-creation methodology targeting protein-protein introduction(COSMOS and BIOS methods).
 While sharing the same basic perception of issues, the Division of PCF is characterized by its forcus on the generation of new drug lead compounds using our established in silico drug-creation platforms, and by development of practical drug-creation systems.
-Organization of the Division of PCF The Division of PCF currently consists of 15 experts in such diverse specializations as Molecular Biology Biochemistry, Cell Biology, Genetics, Molecular Oncology, Molecular Neurology, Drug-metabology, Genomic-pharacology Bioinformatics, Organic Chemistry, Pharmaco-kinetics, Enviromental-heath Science, Brain Science, Surgery, and so on.
+Organization of the Division of PCF The Division of PCF currently consists of 13 experts in such diverse specializations as Molecular Biology Biochemistry, Cell Biology, Genetics, Molecular Oncology, Molecular Neurology, Drug-metabology, Genomic-pharacology Bioinformatics, Organic Chemistry, Pharmaco-kinetics, Enviromental-heath Science, Brain Science, Surgery, and so on.
 Collaborative relationships among these individuals are illustrated in Figure 1.
-In-house Researchers(15) Sei-ichi Tanuma, Toshiyuki Kaji, Jun-Ichiro Oka, Takashi Hirota, Yoshikazu Higami, Takeshi Wada, Fumiaki Uchiumi, Takumi Uchiro, Kazunori Akimoto, Ryoko Takasawa, Makoto Fujikawa(Faculty of Pharmaceutical Sciences),Fumio Sugawara , Sadakazu Furuichi, Sachihiro Matsunaga(Faculty of Science and Technology), Yasufumi Murakami, (Faculty of Industrial Science and Technology) Guest Researchers(4) Masanobu Uchiyama(University of Tokyo), Tamotu Takahashi((University of Hokkaido), Yasuhiro Matsumura(National Cancer Hospital), Kou Sei(Fukutan University Hospital)
+In-house Researchers(13) Sei-ichi Tanuma, Toshiyuki Kaji, Jun-Ichiro Oka, Takashi Hirota, Yoshikazu Higami, Fumiaki Uchiumi, Takumi Uchiro, Kazunori Akimoto, Ryoko Takasawa(Faculty of Pharmaceutical Sciences), Fumio Sugawara, Sadakazu Furuichi, Sachihiro Matsunaga(Faculty of Science and Technology), Yasufumi Murakami (Faculty of Industrial Science and Technology) Guest Researchers(4) Masanobu Uchiyama(University of Tokyo), Tadashi Kondo(National Cancer Center), Daisuke Shiokawa(National Cancer Center), Kou Sei(Fukutan University Hospital)